scottkerstetter/py_bau_cua_tom_ca/README.md

 This is a python-based version of a Vietnamese gambling game, [Bầu Cua Tôm Cá](https://en.wikipedia.org/wiki/Bầu_cua_cá_c%E1%BB%8Dp), that can be played in the command-line.
 The game is played during Vietnamese Lunar New Year celebrations known as [Tết](https://en.wikipedia.org/wiki/Tết).

 ## Rules
 The game is played with three six-sided dice and board or mat with six spaces.
 Each space on the board has one of six characters: gourd, crab, shrimp, fish, deer or rooster.
 On each di, each face also shows one of these characters.
-The objective of the game is to win money by betting on which space's character will be rolled by the dice.<br/>
+The objective of the game is to win money by betting on which space's character will be rolled by the dice.
+!()
 The game is played in rounds for as long as players have money or want to keep playing.
 In each round the following steps take place:
 1. Each player makes a bet by placing any amount of money on a space.
 More than one player can bet on a single space.
 2. A dealer rolls all three dice together.
 The face-up side of each di determines the winning spaces for the round.
 If a space's character is not rolled, then that spaces loses the round.